-We live in a crazy loud world.
+We live in a crazy loud world (that’s why every church needs a thread).
 A world that’s decided it doesn’t “need” a church.
-That’s perhaps understandable for your non-churched community; but our congregations are also slowly deciding to attend only occasionally.
+That’s perhaps understandable for your non-churched community, but our congregations are also slowly deciding to attend only occasionally.
 Most local churches are experiencing a decline in attendance.

 The way we decide what’s non-essential?
 It’s based on how we perceive something.
 What something is known for (perception) allows for quicker decisions!
 And we know that most people (we’re busy!) are wanting to make decisions quickly.

 The solution?
 A thread.
 Controlled 3-5 words that describe what you’d like your perception to be.

 Why every church needs a thread: Here are 4 reasons:

 - It reconnects with your community.
 Effective communication rises and falls on how well you know your audiences (internal and external).
 Concentrate on your internal group only and you’ll almost always decline in attendance.
 You need to reconnect with your community (your pipeline).
 A good thread understands the community needs and provides a benefit of attending.
 Since few realize their need for a spiritual solution, a church thread should focus on temporal issues (like Jesus did when He engaged with the woman at the well about water before spiritual matters).
 Letting the community know you understand them (concerns with solutions) will get them to pause and pay attention to your communication.
 They may not choose to attend immediately but when they do decide they need solutions they’ll probably choose you.

 - It gives words to your congregation.
 Your internal group has many reasons why they attend.
 A good thread simply provides an important reason that will be easily recalled when someone asks them “why do you attend your church?”
 Don’t control the words?
 The average person will answer “it’s where I grew up” or “that’s where I’ve been going for years”.
 Neither is a compelling reason for someone to attend.